Sawaiz8/VideoStreamingProject/README.md

 # VideoStreamingProject
-Surveillance system in Python where you will get live video stream from a camera at the server
+Surveillance system in Python using TCP protocol Multithreaded server recieves the video stream from the client side and run on the server side.